+❖ ne=[integer] specifies the effective population size (default: ne=100000).
+If the input genotypes are unphased, Beagle will automatically estimate the ne parameter prior to haplotype phasing unless em=false.

-- ne=[integer] specifies the effective population size.
-The default value is suitable for a large, outbred population (default: ne=1000000).
-A smaller ne parameter is necessary for accurately imputing ungenotyped markers in a smaller or inbred population. - err=[nonnegative number] specifies the allele mismatch probability for the hidden Markov model.
-If no err parameter is specified, the err parameter will be set equal $\theta/(2(\theta+H))$ where $\theta=1/(0.5+\ln H)$ and H is the number of haplotypes. - ❖ window=[positive number] specifies the cM length of each sliding window (default: window=40.0).
+- err=[nonnegative number] specifies the allele mismatch probability for the hidden Markov model.
+If the input genotypes are unphased, Beagle will automatically estimate the err parameter prior to haplotype phasing unless em=false.
+If no err parameter is specified, the err parameter will be set equal $\theta/(2(\theta + H))$ where H is the number of haplotypes and $\theta = 1/(0.5 + \ln H)$. - em=[true/false] specifies whether the initial ne and err parameters will be replaced with estimated values prior to haplotype phasing (default: em=true).
+If em=true, the initial parameter values will be updated using an expectation maximization (EM) algorithm.
+If em=false, the initial ne and err parameters will be used for phasing and imputation.
+The em has no effect if the input genotypes are phased. - window=[positive number] specifies the cM length of each sliding window (default: window=40.0).
 The window parameter must be at least 1.1 times as large as the overlap parameter.
-The window parameter controls the amount of memory required for the analysis. - overlap=[positive number] specifies the cM length of overlap between adjacent sliding windows (default: overlap=2.0). - ❖ seed=[integer] specifies the seed for the random number generator (default: seed=-99999). - nthreads=[positive integer] specifies the number of threads of execution.
-If an nthreads parameter is not specified, the nthreads parameter will be set equal to the number of CPU cores on the host machine.
+The window parameter controls the amount of memory required for the analysis. - overlap=[positive number] specifies the cM length of overlap between adjacent sliding windows (default: overlap=2.0). - ❖ seed=[integer] specifies the seed for the random number generation (default: seed=-99999).
+Repeating an analysis with the same seed and nthreads parameters will produce the same phased and imputed genotypes. - ❖ nthreads=[positive integer] specifies the number of computational threads that will be used.
+If the nthreads parameter is not specified, the nthreads parameter will be set equal to the number of CPU cores on the host machine.
+The nthreads parameter value is printed in the output log file.